 This outdoor bazaar is where to go for all kinds of ethnic embroidered crafts.
-From the street, it may not look like much; but once inside, you will find labyrinths of stalls selling all things embroidered, from weaved bags, hill-tribe pants, hats and even underwear to bed covers, coin purses and other accessories.
+From the street, it may not look like much; but once inside, you will find labyrinths of stalls selling all things embroidered, from weaved bags, hill-tribe pants, hats and even underwear to bed covers, coin purses, and other accessories.
 Once you hit a few rows, you will start to feel a certain sense of déjà vu.
-Opening Hours: morning until 16:30 Location: Sisavangvong Road

 L’Etranger Books and Tea

 Lisa Regale Fusion Gallery sells silk garments that are an original fusion of Lao traditional patterns and European styles.
 The shop opened in 2003 and was inspired by the beauty and potential of the silk Laos has to offer.
-Near Wat Siphouttabath, just arond the corner from Saynamkhan Gusthouse.
+Near Wat Siphouttabath, just around the corner from Saynamkhan Guesthouse.
 Location: Near Wat Siphouttabath Address: Ban Xieng Thong 42/4, Luang Prabang Tel: +856-20 7771 972

 Ma Te Sai

 This inviting shop-house is located on the main road just south of the Old Chinese Quarter.
-It features handmade jewelry made from silver as well as precious and semi-precious gem stones, fashioned into distinct styles that blend local and modern designs.
-Pieces range from necklaces, bracelets and earrings to pendants, hair clips and other trinkets.
-Opening Hours: 08:30-21:00 Location: Sisavangvong Road
+It features handmade jewelry made from silver as well as precious and semi-precious gemstones, fashioned into distinct styles that blend local and modern designs.
+Pieces range from necklaces, bracelets, and earrings to pendants, hair clips, and other trinkets.

 Ock Pop Tok